inariksit/NLP_course/2017/Tutorial6/README.md

 > [Chinking] works in a different way as chunking, but the final structure should also be considered a simple way of parsing.
 The amount of structure that chinking creates, as compared to chunking, would depend on the way each of these taggers are built, I don’t think you can tell generically which one creates more or less structure.

 ## Q2: Information extraction in the wild

+Note: I don't know what techniques are actually used in the website, the point was just to practice the concepts that you learned at the lecture.
+Here's a list of things you mentioned--it's irrelevant if some of them are actually not used.

+* Scraping / cleaning (removing formatting)
+* Sentence segmentation
+* Tokenisation
+* Stemming
+* Regular expressions
+* POS tagging
+* Syntactic parsing / dependency parsing
+* Named entity recognition
+* Keyword extraction
+* Relation detection
+* Reference resolution
+* Event detection
+* Temporal expression recognition
+* Classification
+* Sentiment analysis
+* Summarisation